 - 2.3.1 The Reserved Open Sector shall be assigned to open space that should be, but is not yet, protected from development.

-- 2.3.2 The Reserved Open Sector shall consist of the aggregate of the following categories:
+- 2.3.2 The Reserved Open Sector shall consist of the aggregate of the following categories: a.
+Flood Way and Flood Fringe

 - a.
-Flood Way and Flood Fringe
+Floor Vay allu Floor

 - b.
 Steep Slopes

 - c.
 Open Space to be Acquired

 - d.
 Corridors to be Acquired

 - e.
 Buffers to be Acquired

 - f.
 Legacy Woodland

 - g.
 Legacy Farmland

 - h.
 Legacy Viewsheds